 Creating a beautiful portfolio website to showcase your products, services, or content to your established clients is an excellent start.
-But because you’re running a business, you need an avenue to grow and acquire new clients.
+But because you’re running a small business, you need an avenue to grow and acquire new clients.
 New users around the world discover new content, such as yours, through search engines.
 This is why photographers and creatives need an SEO guide.

 What is a Search Engine?